coldbox-modules/cbelasticsearch/readme.md

 };
 ```

-As pre-1.0 release, only the REST-based [JEST] native client is available.
+At the current time only the REST-based [JEST] native client is available.
 Support is in development for a socket based-client.
 For most applications, however the REST-based native client will be a good fit.

 Creating Indexes
 ================